-82. In the Bahawalpur Division the works, as stated, had been in abeyance; they were resumed in November of this year, but only on the part of the line north of Channi Gote; a proposal for diverting the line below that place having been submitted.
+80. A contract had been entered into with two firms in England for the pro-Contract for supply of the girder ironwork. vision of the ironwork in the girders for this bridge.
+81. The training works, which were to all appearance successful in the previous season, failed before the violent floods of August 1875, and it was found year, but only on the part of the line north of Channi Gote; a proposal for diverting the line below that place having been submitted.
 This portion of the line was made ready for the reception of the permanent way by the completion of the earthworks, bridges, station platforms and wells.
 A large quantity of ballast, prepared from time to time in previous years, was ready along this part of the line.